dong-do/omos/README.md

 ## Installation
 To install OMOS:
 `npm install --save omos`
-or if you perper yarn:
+or if you prefer Yarn:
 `yarn add omos`

 ## Features